ddb-qiwang/MoClust/README.md

 A gtf file compatible with your data is also needed when training MoClust over SNARE-seq data

-# Training
+# Train MoClust over Multi-Omics data
-We provide an example data with labels, you can train MoClust over it by
+We provide an example CITE-seq data with ground truth labels, you can train MoClust over it by

     python main_citeseq --RNA_raw_matrix='/rna_mat.csv' --ADT_raw_matrix='/prt_mat.csv -- have_labels=True --labels_path='/labels.csv'